 Saul has substantial not-for-profit board and local government experience.
 He is currently a member and President for the Millersville University Foundation Board.
 He formerly served as a councilman for East Brunswick (NJ) township.
 Saul is a licensed recreational pilot.

-Prior to Visterra, Jean served as Senior Director, BioProcess Engineering at Medimmune LLC where she was responsible for process development engineering, scale-up and transfer of drug substance processes to internal and external manufacturing sites.
-Previously she held roles of increasing responsibility within Genentech Inc., most recently as Principal Engineer in Purification Development in which she was responsible for tech transfer and licensure of monoclonal antibody processes within the Genentech/Roche manufacturing network.
-She has authored more than 15 publications and presentations within her field and holds a patent for preparing highly concentrated antibodies by ultrafiltration.
+Jean Bender is VP, Pharmaceutical Sciences and Technology accountable for leading all CMC activities for Visterra’s product pipeline.
+Prior to Visterra, Jean led the BioProcess Engineering department at Medimmune LLC where she was responsible for process development engineering, scale-up and transfer of drug substance processes.
+Previously she held roles of increasing responsibility within Genentech Inc., where she was responsible for tech transfer and licensure of monoclonal antibody processes within the Genentech/Roche manufacturing network.

-Jean received her MS in Chemical Engineering from the University of California, Berkeley and her BS in Chemical Engineering from Lehigh University.
+Jean has a MS in Chemical Engineering from UC Berkeley and a BS in Chemical Engineering from Lehigh University.

 Brendan has worked in the US, Ireland and the UK.
-He started his career in the UK working for Wellcome which then became Glaxo-Wellcome and then GSK; roles included leadership positions in analytical sciences as well as project leadership.
-Brendan came to US in 2001 joining the Biotech Development in Wyeth.
-He later joined the leadership team for the Wyeth Grange Castle biotech start-up in Ireland from 2003-2010 and returned to US in 2010.
+He started his career in the UK working for Wellcome which then became Glaxo-Wellcome and then GSK; roles included leadership positions in Quality, analytical sciences as well as project leadership.
+Brendan came to US in 2001 joining the Biotech Development team in Wyeth.
+He later joined the leadership team for the Wyeth Grange Castle biotech start-up in Ireland from 2003-2010 and returned to US in 2010 to work in Pfizer Global Manufacturing.

 Brendan received his B.Sc and Ph.D in Biochemistry in Ireland and carried out post-doctoral studies in Oxford UK.
-He was a member of the ICH Expert Working Group which drafted the initial Quality Guidelines for biotech products and later for ICH Q11.
+He was a member of the ICH Expert Working Group which drafted the initial Quality Guidelines for biotech products in the 1990s and later for ICH Q11